UnconnectedBedna/shrink-backup/README.md

 # shrink-backup is a bash script for backing up your SBC:s into an img file

-_I made this script because I wanted a universal method of backing up my SBC:s into small img files as fast as possible (with rsync), no matter what os I was using._
+_I made this script because I wanted a universal method of backing up my SBC:s into small img files as fast as possible (with rsync), no matter what os I am using._

 [shrink-backup](shrink-backup)